guillermoandrae/dotfiles/README.md

 # Guillermo's dotfiles

-[mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome.
+[Mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome.
 So is [Paul's](https://github.com/paulirish/dotfiles/).

-I go between a Mac and an Ubuntu machine every day, so my project focuses more on *nix-y stuff and less on OS X stuff.
+I go between a Mac and an Ubuntu machine every day, so my project focuses more on Unix-y stuff and less on OS X stuff.
 I'm also not doing the same sort of work @paulirish and @mathiasbynens do; consequently, I have different needs.

 Fork?
 Sure!